shpoudel/WSU-Restoration/docs/source/overview/definitions.rst

 GridLAB-D - GridLAB-D is a distribution level powerflow simulator.
 It acts as the real world distribution system in GridAPPS-D.

-Power System Model - A modified IEEE 8500 model is used and is referred as IEEE 9500-node model.
+Power System Model - A modified IEEE 8500-node feeder is used as the test case